top of page

 1: 15‐minute cities and the denial(s) of auto‐freedom - Loader - 2023 - IPPR Progressive Review - Wiley Online Library

-Professor Ian Loader, University of Oxford
+Professor Ian Loader, Professor of Criminology, University of Oxford

 2: Tackling Transport Related Social Exclusion in the North

-Katie Day, Transport for the North
+Katie Day, Director of Strategy, Policy & Communications, Transport for the North

 3: Scaling up active travel delivery – building capacity and capability in the profession.